What is Bankruptcy?

 U.S. Trustee: The enforcer in the bankruptcy system.
 You will seldom hear from the U.S. Trustee, but if you do it’s not usually good news.
 As described on the website for the Department of Justice, the U.S. Trustee “is a component of the Department of Justice that seeks to promote the efficiency and protect the integrity of the Federal bankruptcy system.”

-Chapter 13 Trustee: the person assigned to oversee your Chapter 13 case.
+Chapter 13 Trustee: the person assigned to oversee your Chapter 13 bankruptcy case.
 Unlike Chapter 7 trustees, there is usually a single Chapter 13 trustee, with a staff of assistants, assigned to all the Chapter 13 cases filed in any particular area.
 He or she reviews your Chapter 13 Plan and other documents, presides at your “meeting of creditors,” raises objections to your Plan before the bankruptcy court if appropriate.
-Then once the Plan is approved, the trustee receives your Plan payments and distributes them to the creditors as specified in the Plan, files motions at court if you are not complying with the Plan, and, finally, tells the court when you have successfully completed your plan obligations.

 The Top Reasons Why People File For Bankruptcy

-A staggering majority of bankruptcies are due to medical expenses.
-Unfortunately, the majority of those that declare bankruptcy due to medical expenses have insurance.
+The majority of bankruptcies are caused by overwhelmingly high medical expenses.
+Unfortunately, the majority of those who declare bankruptcy due to medical expenses may not have insurance.
 Rare or serious diseases can cause devastating financial damage.
-Often people are required to wipe out savings accounts, home equity, and retirement accounts just to meet minimum payments.
+Often times, people are required to wipe out their savings, home equity, and retirement accounts just to meet minimum payments.
 Unexpected medical expenses are hard to plan for.
 Ensure you have adequate insurance and understand the policy limitations and coverage.

-Another top reason is the loss of a job, especially when the person who was fired is the main provider for their family.
+Unemployment or a sudden reduction of income is another top reason people file bankruptcy, especially if the debtor is the main provider for their family.
 If a family lacks an adequate emergency fund, bills begin to pile up and the results can be disastrous.
 Try to put as much away as possible into an emergency fund until you have at least 3-6 months of living expenses saved.

 Credit Card Debt

 We know that sometimes people just make financial mistakes.
 Living above their means, making hasty purchasing decisions, or perhaps just not fully paying attention to their monthly purchases.
 Credit card debt can often spiral out of control quickly.
 Minimum payments are made but interest keeps accruing.
 Soon a $50 purchase is now $150 due to interest and late fees.
 While debt consolidation can help, sometimes bankruptcy is the only way to reach a better financial future as debt consolidation requires that all (or most) of your debt be paid back while bankruptcy can completely wipe out the debt.

-When you are considering filing for bankruptcy, there are many different options available.
 When you meet with an experienced attorney, you will discuss your financial situation and determine which form of bankruptcy will be your best option.
 Based on the details of your case, you will want to file under a certain chapter.

 The different bankruptcy options are organized into different “Chapters” based on where each is found in the U.S. Bankruptcy Code.
-Chapters 7 and 13 are overwhelmingly the ones used by people with small business or consumer debt.
+Chapters 7 and 13 are primarily used by people with small business or consumer debt.
 If you are considering filing for bankruptcy individually, jointly with a spouse, or if you own a small business, those are the chapters you will want to focus on.
-However, if you are a farmer, rancher, or fisherman, Chapter 12 may be right for you.
-Chapter 11 can be used by people with a large amount of consumer and/or business debt, but is mostly for corporations.
-Chapter 9 is for city, county, and other governmental bankruptcies.

 Chapter 7: often called “straight bankruptcy”.
 It discharges (legally writes-off) most debts, while usually providing options for dealing with secured debts (those with collateral such as a house or a car).
 A Chapter 7 case can be filed by individuals, married couples, corporations, partnerships and other business entities.
 Consumer cases are usually completed in about three months.

 Chapter 13: a 3-to-5-year plan which has the benefits of a Chapter 7 but also allows you to keep your home and your car if you are behind on those payments.
 Then, you can repay the amount for which you are behind over the term of the bankruptcy.
-It is important to note that not all debts have to be paid back in Chapter 13 – many (or all) unsecured debts can be discharged just as in a Chapter 7 case.
-The Chapter 13 case has many advantages not provided by Chapter 7.
+It is important to note that not all debts have to be paid back in Chapter 13.
+Most (or all) unsecured debts can be discharged just as in a Chapter 7 case.
+Therefore, a Chapter 13 case has many advantages not provided by Chapter 7.

 Chapter 9: a restructuring of debts of a city, county, or other subdivision of a state.
 Very few are filed—during the last 30 years or so of this Chapter’s existence, between only 1 to 18 cases have been filed per year.

 Chapter 11: a “reorganization” of debts.
 Usually used by corporations and other business entities.
-But can be filed by individuals, generally when their debts exceed the debt limits for filing Chapter 13.
+However, individuals may also file Chapter 11 if their debts exceed the limits for filing Chapter 13.